Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool performs keyword substring search over the substrate's Markdown and YAML surface, returning ranked hits with file path, line number, and snippet.
-It uniquely identifies itself as the R3 SENSE-BEFORE-ASSERT mechanism, distinguishing it from all sibling tools (none of which are explicit search tools).
+The description clearly states the tool performs a keyword substring search across the substrate's markdown and yaml surface, returning ranked hits with file path, line number, and snippet.
+It distinguishes itself from siblings by referencing the R3 SENSE-BEFORE-ASSERT mechanism, making its purpose unique and clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.